himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 ## Drawbacks/Limitations

-While I'm very happy with the performance of my virtio VM, there are a few drawbacks and limitations to keep in mind:
+While I'm very happy with the performance of my virtio VM, there are a few drawbacks or limitations to keep in mind:

-**Need to pass through devices for some things**: ... like a mouse when gaming XD, or maybe a full HD if you need high IO.
+**Need to pass through devices for some things**: ... like a mouse when gaming XD.
+Or maybe a full HD if you need high IO in the VM.

-**Linux Guests Only:** While researching, I saw [conference talks about getting birgil working on Windows](https://www.youtube.com/watch?v=aBgYNDLXuyg) , but I *think* currently this really only works with Linux guests.
+**Linux Guests Only:** While researching, I saw [conference talks about getting virgl working on Windows](https://www.youtube.com/watch?v=aBgYNDLXuyg) , but I *think* currently it really only works with Linux guests.

 <center>
 <a href="img/posts/virtio-3d-vms/other_working_distros.png">